-In 2023 the Accreditation Committee plans:

-- A new Co-Chair has been identified; from 1st January 2023 onwards, Dr. Amal Alseraihy Alharbi will take on this role; - Education effort regarding different cell therapy accreditation pathways existing world wide to include FACT, JACIE, AABB, Cord Blood Banks; - Education effort in areas which seem to be an obstacle to achieve accreditation e.g. quality programs and different quality programs in different areas of the world; - Webinar in conjunction with the Education and Dissemination Committee is in planning stages.
+In 2024 the Accreditation Committee plans and education effort in areas which seem to be an obstacle to achieve accreditation e.g. quality programs and different quality programs in different areas of the world; Webinar in conjunction with the Education and Dissemination Committee is in planning stages.